 Repeat laboratory tests are critical, including potassium, glucose, electrolytes, and, if necessary, phosphorus.
 Initial workup should include aggressive volume, glucose, and electrolyte management.

 It is important to be aware that high serum glucose levels may lead to dilutional hyponatremia; high triglyceride levels may lead to factitious low glucose levels; and high levels of ketone bodies may lead to factitious elevation of creatinine levels.

 The blood glucose level for patients with DKA usually exceeds 250 mg/dL.
-The clinician can perform a fingerstick glucose test while waiting for the serum chemistry panel.
+The clinician can perform a fingerstick blood glucose test while waiting for the plasma glucose level.